BKHNZ-labs/OrbitTON/README.md

+### What is this repo ?
+- This repo is simple implementation of vote.
+It only shows the working flow of simple voting system.

 ### Continuing thoughts after interview

 - When drawing vote contract, i just think about how proposal can verify vote of user, and how to detect the user is in a whitelist or not.